-1.1.1 The site encompasses an area along the River Leven, from Kennoway to the north west, down to Windygates and Cameron Bridge and Methil to the south west, along the east to Mountfleurie and Leven.
+1.1.1 The site encompasses an area along the River Leven, from Kennoway to the north west. down to Windygates and Cameron Bridge and Methil to the south west, along the east to Mountfleurie and Leven.
 The majority of the site is located in the settlement boundary of Leven, Buckhaven, Methil & Methilhill, however part of the site to the north west corner is outwith the settlement boundary.
 To the north east of the site is Safeguarded Employment Area Burnmill IE and Waste Management Facility, Methil.
-There is a Category C Listed Building to the north west of Methilmill Cemetery (Methilmill, Holybank Methilhill Cemetery with gravestones) which is in the red line boundary but no development is proposed close by.
 Wildlife Site Natural Heritage Site Windygates-Kennoway runs up to the north towards Kennoway (NHFG Code WS81).
 Various Core Path Networks run through the site (R368 Water balk path); Coastal path R Leven to Buckhaven to the east (R365) and Creosote / river road to Bawbee bridge (R811).
 There are Right of Ways to the west side of the site: Crow ID: FK72, FK73 and FK70.
 The site is located in Green Network Policy Areas: Methil Coastal Link LEVGN07 and Leven to Lundin Links Coast LEVGN02.
-The railway line is safeguarded within FIFEplan (2017) for the Thornton to Leven Rail Line (LEV005).
-Existing Green Network Assets are located throughout the site (26, 141, 479).
+The railway line is safeguarded within FIFEplan (2017) for the Thornton to Leven Rail Line (LEV005), Existing Green Network Assets are located throughout the site (26, 141, 479).
 LEVGN05: River Leven Valley Green Network and Green Network Asset runs through the north of the site, west to east.
 The River Leven Valley Green Network follows the course of the Leven and forms a substantial and strategically important 'green spine' through the heart of Levenmouth.
 Although most of the site area sits outwith the floodplain there are some key sections to the north west and south east, which lie within the 1 in 200 year flood extent with 53% allowance for climate change.